innogames/slack-bot/readme.md

 # Slack Bot
 This Slack bot improves the workflow of development teams.
-Especially with focus on Jenkins, Github, Gitlab and Jira, as the integration is working out of the box.
+Especially with focus on Jenkins, GitHub, GitLab and Jira, as the integration is working out of the box.
 But also custom commands, macros, crons and other project specific commands can be implemented in a simple and flexible way.

 [![Actions Status](https://github.com/innogames/slack-bot/workflows/Test/badge.svg)](https://github.com/innogames/slack-bot/actions)